Ianngure/phase1project/README.md

 #### By Ian Kagari

 ## Description
-Its a fully functional web Dictionary
+Its a fully functional web Dictionary.

 ## Installation
 You use git clone to be able to download the documents in the GitHub